DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Results

 \section{Results}

 Section \ref{SecMainResults} presents our main estimates of the causal effect of environmental enforcement on the homicide rate.
 Moreover, Section \ref{sec:money} provides a cost-benefit analysis of the DETER program based on the effect found in Section \ref{SecMainResults}.
-Section \ref{SecFirstStageResults} presents the results of the first-stage regression (Equation \eqref{eq:first_stage}) while Section \ref{SecResults_mechanisms} discusses the mechanisms that may explain these effects.
+Section \ref{SecFirstStageResults} presents the results of the first-stage regression (Equation \eqref{eq:first_stage}).
+Section \ref{SecResults_mechanisms} discusses the mechanisms that may explain the effects in the outcome equation.
+Additionally, Appendix~\ref{app_sec:sex_race} provides heterogeneity analyses by sex, race and age group, showing that the reduction in homicides is concentrated on black male adults.